Panasonic FZ2000 vs Sony A7R III

 |Leica V-LUX Typ 114« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Leica V-LUX Typ 114|

 |Panasonic TZ90« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TZ90|

 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 Studio photographers will appreciate that the Sony A7R III (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the FZ2000 and the A7R III are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the A7R III followed on from the Sony A7R II.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.